-Identification of a clinical leadership specialization interest by the Doctor of Nursing Practice student beginning in the second semester of the program.
-The clinical specialization focus includes identification of evidence-based strategies for implementing and achieving health care outcomes, such as a significant pilot study, a program evaluation project, a quality improvement project, a policy analysis, or a practice change initiative.
-The student is required to submit an individualized practicum proposal and objectives for the practicum experience.
-For 395T, one lecture and eight laboratory hours a week for one semester; for 595T, one lecture and sixteen laboratory hours a week for one semester.
+Utilize practicum experiences and self-directed scholarship to conceptualize the area of clinical specialization and the Doctor of Nursing Practice (DNP) scholarly project.
+Propose evidence-based strategies for implementing and achieving health care outcomes, such as a pilot study, program evaluation, quality improvement, policy analysis, or practice-change initiative.
+For 395T, one lecture and eight laboratory hours a week for one semester; for 495T, one lecture and twelve laboratory hours a week for one semester; for 595T, one lecture and sixteen laboratory hours a week for one semester.
 Offered on the letter-grade basis only.
-Prerequisite: Graduate standing; Nursing 395E, 395F, and 395G.
+Prerequisite: Graduate standing; Nursing 395 (Topic 4) and 395G.